Murtrag/warsztaty4/readme.md

 ```

 ## Development Tips
-1. Please create a new templates in the following way:
+1. Please create new templates in the following way:

 ```
 {% extends 'template.html' %}